HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 Many police are quoted as saying "it made the hair on the back of my neck stand up" and that murders were committed "in cold blood."

 People don't go missing, they disappear into thin air or from the face of the earth.
 New evidence often flips the case on its head or turns the case upside down.
 The result is a game changer.
 And many people continue to say "at that point in time."
+Bodies aren't dragged, they are drug.

 REGARDLESS of how clumsily the information is presented, there's much to be learned from these programs.
 At the top of the list: Do not have children until you are mature enough to be a parent.
 I'm appalled by how many mothers recall the moment their high school student daughter, since murdered, announced she was pregnant.
 "She was so happy!"
 Until the baby arrived and she became involved with a boy who was not her baby's father.
 Oops!
 Pregnant again.